📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Exploitation Route The original objectives to understand the mechanism of nano-particle exsolution within bulk and near-surface region are largely met.
 We have investigated exsolution elements including Fe, Ni, Cu, Ir, Mg combined with A-site elements including Ca, Sr, La.
 Our atomistic simulations showed that these exsolutions have similar exsolution paths but different exsolution barriers and exsolution driving forces depending on the ions' nominal charges.

 We have also revealed the early processes of particle nucleation at the host perovskite oxide surface via atomistic simulation, which is another original objective.
 The role of cation vacancies is identified to be critical for initial socketing, as the first step to particle nucleation, and the initial pairing of ions are elaborated using Ir as a case study.
 These theoretical findings go together with our experimental partners' high resolution in situ TEM results and substantiate each other.
-A resulting paper has been accepted for publication on Nat.
+A resulting paper was published in Nat.
 Comm.

 Sectors Energy